Tiiffi/mcrcon/INSTALL.md

 Compiling and installing
 ------------------------

-Only dependency is C library with POSIX getopt support.
+Only dependency is C library and POSIX getopt support.

 Compiling with GCC or CLANG: